wp-plugins/entrywizard/readme.txt

 == Description ==

 EntryWizard was developed to cater to the needs of camera club competitions.
 In these competitions members may submit multiple images with titles and other data attached.

+* To display the upload form without a horizontal scroll, it may require a theme, or modification of a theme, that allows a fairly wide page.

 * Administrators use the software to design web forms, asking for information as text inputs and/or drop-down menu items as well as image files.